 To provide an extra level of security, NetSuite 2018.2 release requires all NetSuite users with privileged roles to use two-factor authentication (2FA).
-2FA requires the user to provide the second authentication factor when requested and is therefore unsuitable for integrations, which need to run in a fully automated, unattended mode.
+2FA requires the user to provide the second authentication factor when requested and is, therefore, unsuitable for integrations, which must run in a fully automated, unattended mode.

-Consequently, we are requiring all Celigo integrations* to use NetSuite connections with the more secure and reliable Token-Based Authentication (TBA).
+Consequently, we require all Celigo integrations* to use NetSuite connections with the more secure and reliable Token-Based Authentication (TBA).
 This will allow integrations to run in a fully automated, unattended mode.

 2. Will I need to change my Celigo integrations?

-Yes, for certain NetSuite integrations from Celigo you will need to make changes when using “Basic” authentication type.
+Yes, for certain NetSuite integrations from Celigo, you will need to make changes when using the “Basic” authentication type.
 If your integrations are already set up with “Token” for all NetSuite connections, you do not need to make any changes.

-Note that these changes are not applicable to OpenAir so if you are using the OpenAir – Salesforce Connector, you do not need to do anything.
+Note that these changes do not apply to OpenAir, so if you use the OpenAir – Salesforce Connector, you do not need to do anything.

-3. How do I check which authentication type I’m using for NetSuite?
+3. How do I check which authentication type I use for NetSuite?